 While a majority of external and internal lock washers feature serrated rings or teeth that point outward, some manufacturers may design their components with twisted teeth.
 With twisted teeth, an assembly will have increased resistance against loosening as a result of vibration.
 When these washers are twisted into the joint material, they compress and attempt to revert back to their original position, strengthening the bond.
 With a constant flex, the washer will even drive deeper into the material under vibration.

 When you are in the market for various lock washer components that you can steadily depend on for carrying out your various operations, Aerospace and Defence Parts has you covered.
+For example, we offer the lock washer part number RA48609 from Sikorsky Aircraft Corporation, ensuring quality and reliability for your needs.
 On our website, we present customers access to over 2 billion new, used, obsolete, and hard-to-find components that have been sourced from leading global manufacturers that we trust.
 If you find particular items that you are interested in, fill out and submit an RFQ form at your earliest convenience, and a dedicated account manager will reach out to you with a customized solution in just 15 minutes or less!

 We Hope that You Will Visit Us Again the Next Time You Need NSN Parts and Make Us Your Strategic Purchasing Partner.